A New k-Space Model for Non-Cartesian Fourier Imaging: Illustrative Comparisons

 One common approach to minimizing the impact of edge-of-FOV artifacts for the voxel-based model is to use a larger FOV (moving the artifacts further away from image features of interest, at the expense of computational complexity).
-While effective, we have empirically observed that the voxel-based model sometimes produces a new type of artifact when the FOV is too big, as illustrated in Fig.~\ref{fig:vocal_track_recon}, where the vocal tract data is reconstructed with a $2\times$-larger FOV than before.
-As can be seen, although the previous artifacts have been largely mitigated for the voxel-based model, the reconstructed image has become substantially blurrier than before, and the corresponding k-space representation has become highly-oscillatory (with low k-space intensities in between the spiral arms, perhaps reflecting an inability to accurately interpolate between k-space samples that are too far apart).
-The same issue is not observed for large-FOV reconstruction with the proposed k-space model (using $\rho=1$ this time, to account for the change in the image energy distribution), where the high-resolution features remain sharp and reconstructed k-space remains smooth.
-This seems to suggest that the proposed k-space model is more robust to overly-small or overly-large FOVs, although we note that image-domain blurring can also be observed with the proposed model if $\rho$ is too large.
+While effective, we have empirically observed that the selection of FOV can be nontrivial, requiring a trade-off between different types of artifacts.
+Figure~\ref{fig:vocal_track_recon} shows reconstruction results using a range of FOVs (which were achieved by increasing $N$ while holding $\Delta x$ and the k-space trajectory fixed).
+As can be seen, FOV-selection for the voxel-based model must be done very carefully to avoid edge artifacts when the FOV is too small and blurring artifacts when the FOV is too large.
+Interestingly, when using the largest FOV (which produced a blurry image), we observed that the corresponding k-space representation became highly-oscillatory, with low k-space intensities in between the turns of the spiral trajectory, perhaps reflecting an inability to accurately interpolate between k-space samples that are too far apart.\footnote{ Note that the sampling density of our spiral was anisotropic, with fast sampling along the direction of the spiral readout but larger distances radially between consecutive turns.
+We believe that interpolation failures occurred in this case because the expanded FOVs interacted poorly with the low radial sampling density.
+Specifically, expanding the FOV results in k-space basis functions that are packed together more tightly with smaller effective k-space ``footprints" (see Eq.~\eqref{eq:img-model-kbn}).
+This makes it easier for some k-space basis functions to largely reside in the gap between the k-space samples, which can make it more difficult to estimate reasonable basis function coefficient values. } The same issues are not observed for the proposed k-space model, which is much less sensitive to the choice of FOV and exhibits fewer artifacts than the voxel-based model for every tested FOV size.

 Computational complexity is reported in Tables~\ref{tab:convg-speed-cg} and \ref{tab:convg-speed-lsqr} for CG and LSQR, respectively.
 Results show that reconstructions with the proposed k-space model were faster than with the voxel-based model (between 1.7$\times$-4.0$\times$ faster for CG and 4.5$\times$-13.7$\times$ faster for LSQR), generally needing both fewer iterations to converge and less computation time per iteration.\footnote{Note that the use of the Toeplitz approach in CG for the voxel-based model means that multiplications with $\mathbf{A}^H\mathbf{A}$ do not scale with the number of k-space samples $M$, while the complexity of multiplying with $\mathbf{A}$, $\mathbf{A}^H$, $\mathbf{H}$, or $\mathbf{H}^H$ scales with $M$ for both gridding and sparse matrices.
 In this $\sim$Nyquist scenario, $M$ is relatively large, which is advantageous for the Toeplitz approach, although advantages diminish with sub-Nyquist sampling.} Consistent with Sec.~\ref{sec:subspace-energy}, we also observed that the center of the FOV converged more rapidly than the edges for the proposed k-space model.
 We omit details due to space constraints, noting evidence of similar behavior in the next subsection.